-No expenses were paid to any trustee or related party during the year.
-(2018 - nil)
+No travelling expenses were paid during the year.
+(2021 - £nil).

 Animal welfare regulations require the rescue centre to be manned at all times.
 Mr B Wilkes and Mrs S Wilkes, who are both trustees, live on site rent and rates free in a house, which belongs to the Charity.